alphagov/government-service-design-manual/service-manual/user-centered-design/resources/names.md

     url: /service-manual
   -
     title: User centered design
     url: /service-manual/user-centered-design
+  -
+    title: Design patterns
+    url: /service-manual/user-centered-design/resources/design-patterns.html
 ---

+{:.intro}
 Be sensitive to different cultural conventions when asking for people's names.
-Here are two ways to ask people for their name:
+If you can, use a single name field.

-## 1. Single name field
+## Single name field

 A single text field where the user can enter their full name, including title if they wish.